joehensonn/express-api-boilerplate/README.md

 1. Clone this repo
 2.  `cd` into where you cloned
 3. Run `yarn`
+4.  `yarn startdev` to start testing
-4. Navigate to `localhost:3000` and you're ready to go
+5. Navigate to `localhost:3000` and you're ready to go

 ## Dependencies